-The State of Texas, State of Kansas, State of Louisiana, State of Indiana, State of Wisconsin, and State of Nebraska (collectively "Plaintiffs" or "Plaintiff States") seek declaratory and injunctive relief against the United States of America, United States Department of Health and Human Services ("Department"), Sylvia Burwell, in her official capacity as Secretary of Health and Human Services, United States Internal Revenue Service, and John Koskinen, in his official capacity as Commissioner of Internal Revenue, regarding Defendants' actions implementing the portions of the Patient Protection and Affordable Care Act known as the Health Insurance Providers Fee.
+The State of Texas, the State of Kansas, and the State of Louisiana (collectively "Plaintiffs" or "Plaintiff States") seek declaratory and injunctive relief against the United States of America, United States Department of Health and Human Services ("Department"), Sylvia Burwell in her official capacity as Secretary of Health and Human Services, United States Internal Revenue Service, and John Koskinen in his official capacity as Commissioner of Internal Revenue, regarding Defendants' actions implementing the portions of the Patient Protection and Affordable Care Act known as the Health Insurance Providers Fee.
 The Plaintiff States also seek monetary relief against the United States in the form of a return of the Health Insurance Providers Fees previously made.